CraigglesO/Hearts-Trick-Game/README.md

 Written in: Python

-661 lines of code
+661 lines of code,
-80+ hours to complete
+80+ hours to complete,
 difficulty level: Intermediate